JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/mobile_manipulation.md

     alt: "Robot Teleoperator"
     title: "Robot Teleoperator"

+neobotix_logo:
+  - url: /assets/images/exercises/mobile_manipulation/Neobotix_Logo.jpg
+    image_path: /assets/images/exercises/mobile_manipulation/Neobotix_Logo.jpg
+    alt: "Robot Teleoperator"
+    title: "Robot Teleoperator"

-youtubeId: dQTE766uFIY
+youtubeId: 0oNY_UHu2cU
 ---

 The goal of this exercise is to practice integrating navigation and manipulation.
 You will need to use a mobile manipulator(AGV+robot arm+gripper) to pick objects on one conveyor and place them on three other conveyors.

 The mobile manipulator is MMO-500 robot from [Neobotix](https://www.neobotix-robots.com/homepage).
-They provides a set of ROS simulation packages and tutorials to test their mobile robot and mobile manipulators in ROS[1].
-The MMO-500 is one of them, combineing the omnidirectional robot MPO-500 with a light-weight robot arm UR10.
-The navigation part of this robot is based on their provided packages.
+They provides a set of ROS simulation packages and tutorials to test their mobile robot and mobile manipulators[1].
+The MMO-500 is one of them, combining the omnidirectional robot MPO-500 with a light-weight robot arm UR10.
+The navigation part of this exercise is based on their provided packages.

 {% include gallery caption="Gallery." %}